threatcode/threat-ci-pipeline/README.md

 Then, change the project's setting to make it point to the pipeline's config file.
 This can be done on `Settings` -> `CI/CD` (on the expanded menu, don't click on the CI / CD rocket) -> `General Pipelines` -> `CI/CD configuration file`.

-If the base pipeline configuration fits your needs without further modifications, the recommended way is to use `recipes/debian.yml@salsa-ci-team/pipeline` as config path, which refers to a file kept in the salsa-ci-team/pipeline repository.
+If the base pipeline configuration fits your needs without further modifications, the recommended way is to use `recipes/debian.yml@salsa-ci-team/pipeline` as the config path, which refers to a file kept in the salsa-ci-team/pipeline repository.

 On the other hand, if you want to use the base configuration and apply customizations on top, the recommended path to create this file is `debian/salsa-ci.yml`.
 It should contain at least the following lines: